TEJA6777/SMS-SPAM-DETECTION/README.md

 ## 🚀 Features

-- Clean and interactive web interface built using Streamlit
+- ✅ Clean and interactive web interface built using Streamlit
-- Accepts user input via text area to check for spam
+- ✅ Real-time spam classification based on user input
-- Preprocessing includes tokenization, stopword removal, and stemming
+- ✅ Advanced text preprocessing (tokenization, stopword removal, stemming)
-- Uses TF-IDF for vectorization
+- ✅ TF-IDF vectorizer for numerical feature representation
-- Trained on a labeled SMS spam dataset
+- ✅ Trained and evaluated multiple ML algorithms
-- Multiple algorithms evaluated for performance comparison
+- ✅ Visual walkthrough of UI included

 ---

 ## 🤖 Algorithm Performance

 The following machine learning models were trained and evaluated.
-Here are the results based on test set accuracy and precision:
+Results are based on test set accuracy and precision:

 | S.No | Algorithm                       | Accuracy  | Precision |
 |------|----------------------------------|-----------|-----------|